Amniocentesis is a prenatal test in which a sample of the amniotic fluid surrounding the fetus is removed for testing.

 In spite of everything, it is always advisable to follow the instructions of the doctor responsible for the control of the pregnancy.

-If you want to know all the tests that are usually done throughout the 40 weeks of gestation, you can read more in the following article: Medical control During Pregnancy
+If you want to know about all the tests that are usually done throughout the 40 weeks of gestation, you can read more in the following article: Medical control During Pregnancy